 END SLICE/BLOCK template

+Option 1: Include the following for customers that are not joint operating entities (JOEs).

 This POWER SALES AGREEMENT (Agreement) is executed by the UNITED STATES OF AMERICA, Department of Energy, acting by and through the BONNEVILLE POWER ADMINISTRATION (BPA), and «FULL NAME OF CUSTOMER» («Customer Name»), hereinafter individually referred to as “Party” and collectively referred to as the “Parties”. «Customer Name» is a «public utility district, people’s utility district, non-profit corporation, municipal corporation, public body formed under tribal law, federal agency», organized and authorized under the laws of the State of «State», to purchase and distribute electric power to serve retail consumers from its distribution system within its service area.
 Drafter’s Note: modify the previous sentence for tribal utilities and federal agencies to reflect their legal status independent of the state.

 RECITALS (01/17/25 Version)

+Option: Include this recital for customers that are JOEs.

+Under section 5(b)(7) of the Pacific Northwest Electric Power Planning and Conservation Act (“Northwest Power Act”), 16 USC § 839c(b)(7), Public Law 106-273 (“JOE Legislation”), BPA is required to offer to sell electric power to a qualified joint operating entity (“JOE”) for resale to meet the net requirement loads of qualifying public body and cooperative customers of BPA that are members of the JOE, in order to provide related services including but not limited to, aggregating the loads and resources of the cooperatives served by the JOE. «Customer Name» is a JOE within the meaning of the Northwest Power Act and has complied with BPA’s standards of service. «Customer Name» consists of member «cooperative» utilities that serve firm consumer load in the Region («Customer Name» Member(s)” or “Member(s)”).

+End Option

-Option: Include this first recital for customers that had a Regional Dialogue contract and include that RD contract number.
+Option: Include this recital for customers that had a Regional Dialogue contract and include that RD contract number.